 • feeling confused

-Eating or drinking something with sugar in it, such as a piece of candy or some fruit juice, can help return your blood sugar to normal if it’s too low.
+Eating or drinking something with sugar in it, such as candy or fruit juice, can help return your blood sugar to normal if it’s too low.

 • muscle twitches, cramps, and stiffness

-• tingling around the mouth and in fingers and toes
+• tingling around the mouth, fingers, and toes

 • dizziness